 ASEC News & Reflections

-ASEC is serving sisters in 10 sub-Saharan African countries, providing access to educational opportunities.
-There is much to celebrate regarding the work of ASEC and the impact of sisters who are benefiting from our programs.
-We encourage our staff, sisters in the program, and friends of ASEC to contribute their own news and success stories.
-Below you will find impactful stories and reflections written in their own words.ALL NEWS general sldi hesa service scholarship reflections research success current
+ASEC is serving Catholic Sisters in 10 sub-Saharan African countries, providing access to educational opportunities.
+There is much to celebrate regarding the work of ASEC and the impact of Sisters who are benefiting from our programs.ALL NEWS general sldi hesa service scholarship icb research reflections success current Sister Stories

-Now viewing success see all news »
+Now viewing Success & Impact Stories see all news »

 Page 1 of 10 (140 results)